Apple Watch Ultra 2 Review: Reaching for the top

 After the run, the Fitness app is great at tracking my routes, showing my power zones, where I slowed down and tons of other running-specific metrics like ground contact and stride length.
 These are amazing, and you can easily import your data to work with other popular running apps like Strava.
 If you live in a city and really care about tracking your routes, the dual GPS on the Ultra 2 will be ever so slightly more accurate than traditional Apple Watches.
 I don’t think it’s enough to warrant the upgrade for most people, but it is good to know if you suffer from GPS glitches.

-On the biking side of things, my favourite part of the new Apple Watch Ultra is that when I’m biking somewhere for fun, I can accept the watch’s automatic work out notification with double tap super seamlessly.
+On the biking side of things, my favourite part of the new Apple Watch Ultra is that when I’m biking somewhere for fun, I can accept the watch’s automatic workout notification with double tap super seamlessly.
 Beyond that, the new watchOS and iOS updates, allow you to lock your iPhone to your handlebars and see your biking workout metrics on the screen like a traditional bike computer.
 It works well and offers an easier way to see your power, speed, time, or other metrics.
 You can even use modern Bluetooth power meters to get the most data from your bicycle.
 However, having some way to incorporate Apple Maps into this would go the extra mile towards making it the ultimate bike computer.

 Since 2022, Apple has been rounding out one workout per year.
 Running got a ton of updates originally, and biking got the extended focus this year.
 It will be interesting to see what gets that spotlight next year.
 I’d love to see GPS route tracking, pace, and distance come to the paddling workout for canoeing, but I’d expect another workout inside Apple Fitness+, such as yoga or strength training will get boosted instead.

-As someone who wants to be in shape, but doesn’t like going to the gym, I’m a big fan of the Fitness+ subscription program so im not entirely against this.
+As someone who wants to be in shape, but doesn’t like going to the gym, I’m a big fan of the Fitness+ subscription program, so I’m not entirely against this.
 I get to learn how to do workouts and stretches properly without getting a real trainer, and the freedom it gives me to try lots of different activities is always fun.
 From the Time to Run/Walk programs to in-home yoga workouts, it’s all done with a high level of production and class that makes the $12.99/month (or $99 per year) subscription feel worth it.

 Should I get an Ultra 2?